 Some states have enacted statutes and regulations similar to the Anti-Kickback Statute, but which may be applicable regardless of the payor source for the patient.
 These state laws may contain exceptions and safe harbors that are different from and/or more limited than those of the federal law and that may vary from state to state.
 For example, California has adopted the Physician Ownership and Referral Act of 1993 ("PORA").
-PORA makes it unlawful for physicians, surgeons and other licensed professionals to refer a person for certain health care services if they have a financial interest with the person or entity that receives the referral.
+PORA makes it unlawful for physicians, surgeons, and other licensed professionals to refer a person for certain healthcare services if they have a financial interest with the person or entity that receives the referral.
 While PORA also provides certain exemptions from this prohibition, failure to fit within an exemption in violation of PORA can lead to a misdemeanor offense that may subject a physician to civil penalties and disciplinary action by the Medical Board of California.

 For example, Section 445 of the California Health and Safety Code, provides that "no person, firm, partnership, association or corporation, or agent or employee thereof, shall for profit refer or recommend a person to a physician, hospital, health-related facility, or dispensary for any form of medical care or treatment of any ailment or physical condition.
 The imposition of a fee or charge of any such referral or recommendation creates a presumption that the referral or recommendation is for profit."
-A violation of Section 445 is a misdemeanor and may subject the offender to imprisonment in the county jail for not longer than one year, or a fine of not more than \$5,000, or by both such fine and imprisonment.
+A violation of Section 445 is a misdemeanor and may subject the offender to imprisonment and/or monetary fines.
 Further, a violation of Section 445 may be enjoined by the California Attorney General.
 Section 650 of the California Business and Professions Code contains prohibitions against self-referral and kickbacks.
-Business & Professions Code Section 650 makes it unlawful for a "licensee," including a physician, to pay or receive any compensation or inducement for referring patients, clients or customers to any person or entity, irrespective of any membership on proprietary interest in or with the person or entity receiving the referral.
-Violation of the statute is a public offense punishable by imprisonment, a fine of not more than \$10,000, or both.
-Section 650 further provides that it is not unlawful for a physician to refer a patient to a health care facility solely because the physician has a proprietary interest or co-ownership in a health care facility, provided that (1) the physician's return on investment for that proprietary interest or co-ownership is based upon the amount of capital investment or proportional ownership of the physician; and (2) the ownership interest is not based on the number or value of any patients referred.
-A violation of Section 650 is a misdemeanor and may subject the offender to imprisonment in the county jail for not longer than six months, or a fine of not more than \$2,500, or
+Business & Professions Code Section 650 makes it unlawful for a "licensee," including a physician, to pay or receive any compensation or inducement for referring patients, clients, or customers to any person or entity, irrespective of any membership or proprietary interest in or with the person or entity receiving the referral.
+Violation of the statute is a public offense punishable by imprisonment and/or monetary fines.
+Section 650 further provided that (1) the physician to refer a patient to a healthcare facility solely because the physician has a proprietary interest or co-ownership in a healthcare facility, provided that (1) the physician's return on investment for that proprietary interest or co-ownership is based upon the amount of capital investment or proportional ownership of the physician; and (2) the ownership interest is not based on the number or value of any patients referred.
+A violation of Section 650 is a misdemeanor and may subject the offender to imprisonment and/or monetary fines.

 We cannot assure that the applicable regulatory authorities will not determine that some of our arrangements with physicians violate the federal Anti-Kickback Statute or other applicable laws.
-An adverse determination could subject us to different liabilities, including criminal penalties, civil monetary penalties and exclusion from participation in Medicare, Medicaid or other health care programs, any of which could have a material adverse effect on our business, financial condition or results of operations.
+An adverse determination could subject us to different liabilities, including criminal penalties, civil monetary penalties, and exclusion from participation in Medicare, Medicaid, or other healthcare programs, any of which could have a material adverse effect on our business, financial condition, or results of operations.